Protect forest now

 Tree habitat

-If you protect 64 m2 of forest with us, for example, then it's not just about the area.
-Much more important are the hundreds of cubic meters of habitat that open up above this area up to the highest heights. heights.
-Some giant trees can grow up to 100 m high. high.
-This means they offer plenty of habitat for numerous animals and plants.
-And above all, the numerous niche habitats on the branches offer perfect conditions for a large for a wide variety of perching plants and animals.
+If you protect forest with us, for example 64 m2 , you are not just protecting that area.
+What’s much more important are the hundreds of cubic meters of habitat that open up above this area, reaching great heights.
+Some giants in the temperate rainforest can grow up to 100 meters tall.
+This offers numerous microhabitats for a wide diversity of plants and animals.

 Graphic is loading...